openshift/infrastructure-provider-onboarding-guide/docs/platform-external/e2e-testing.md

 where:

-- `PULL_SECRET_FILE` is the registry credentials used to pull container images from repository.
+- `PULL_SECRET_FILE` is the registry credentials used to pull container images from the repository.

 ### Running the OpenShift conformance suite